Checklist for new Master's degree students

 Students must make their own housing arrangements.
 It is highly recommended to start organising accommodation as soon as you receive the letter of acceptance.
 Especially students arriving from outside of Finland should be prepared to spend some time at a youth hostel or hotel before getting an apartment.

 The main provider of student housing in Tampere is the Tampere Student Housing Foundation (TOAS) that maintains and rents out student accommodation.
 For international students, TOAS offers the possibility of renting a furnished room in an apartment building near TUT.
-The application period for international applicants to the furnished housing is usually 15 May – 30 June.
+The application period for international applicants to the furnished housing starts in early May.
 There is a fixed number of rooms available in the quota of furnished rooms so it is recommended to make the application as early as possible.
 It is also possible for an international student to apply for housing which is not furnished.
 With this application, there are more options for buildings available.
 However, the same application is used by all Finnish students and all applications are in the same waiting list which can be quite long especially at the start of the academic year.
 Once letters of acceptance to the different institutions for higher education are delivered, TOAS housing typically starts to fill up quickly so in order to secure housing, it is advisable to make the application as early as possible.
 For more information on TOAS accommodation, please see the TOAS website.

 There are also other housing possibilities available.
 Opiskelijan Tampere offers furnished housing for international students for the autumn semester and also maintains a listing of privately offered housing (both for Finnish and international students).
 Other providers include for example Opintanner, VVO and VTS-Kodit (some websites only available in Finnish.)